vanderzielj/python-o365/README.md

 ```

 ## MailBox
-Mailbox groups the funcionality of both the messages and the email folders.
+Mailbox groups the functionality of both the messages and the email folders.

 These are the scopes needed to work with the `MailBox` and `Message` classes.